 The first level of appeal involves requesting reconsideration of your claim.
 A new administrator will review the claim with its original evidence, but you will also have an opportunity to submit new evidence if you have any.

-There are two types of reconsiderations: one that focuses on your medical information and another that focuses on your financial circumstances, such as your income and living arrangements.
+There are two types of reconsiderations; one focuses on your medical information, and another focuses on your financial circumstances, such as your income and living arrangements.

 Level 2: Administrative Law Judge (ALJ) Hearing